 The Flying Carpet– 504 W. Oltorf This former trailer kept expanding until it became a restaurant.
 They still have items like “The Sleek Vegan” Grilled Eggplant, Falafel Crumble, Tomato Sauce, & Greens on a piece of Flat Bread for $6.00.
 But you can also preorder some Moroccan Soul Food in advance, you show up 24 hours later to a family style meal of vegetable tagine.
 Open Mon-Sat Dinner 6-10.

-Gueros- South Congress.
+Gueros– South Congress.
 Ask for the vegan menu.
 Get a margarita (or several) while you wait.
-Also chips and salsa that you get yourself the best Vegan Queso in the world.
 Mmm vegan meat.
 Open until 11 Thur-Sun

 Home Slice– South Congress Pizza is vegan if you hold the cheese.
 Also the garlic knots.

 FreeBird- South Congress.
-Multiple locations.
+Multiple locations throughout the region.
 Very large burritos.
 Even the small is huge.
 You can order online.
-All the beans, vegetables, and tortillas are vegan.
+All the beans, vegetables, and tortillas are vegan and they have tempeh calibicitas.

-Ruta Maya-3601 South Congress, it is on a hill and you can’t see it from the street but this is a great coffee shop/music venue, they have baked goods, fajitas, and falafel.
-Tarbouch 534 E Oltorf St. This Lebanese grill has a vegetarian platter and a couple differnt wraps to eat and then you can enjoy and nice hookah.
+Tarbouch 534 E Oltorf St. This Lebanese grill has a vegetarian platter and a couple different wraps to eat and then you can enjoy and nice hookah.
 Sun-Thur 11am-9pm Fri & Sat 11-10pm

 Curra’s– 614 E. Oltorf St. Great Mexican food and avocado margaritas.
 They have a great veggie taco plate with homemade chorizo and super fat tamales both bean and veggie.
 The rice is not vegan but they let you double up on the beans.
 Also Food For Lovers queso.
 Make sure you say no cheese.
 Open until 11 on Fri & Sat.